We help you measure the social impact of your initiatives without disrupting operations or relying on external expertise

 1. To collect baseline and follow-up data consistently without even noticing.

-2. To regularly understand how programs are doing, regardless of funders’ evaluation requirements.
+2. To regularly understand how programs/services are doing, regardless of funders’ evaluation requirements.

-3. To leverage non-M&E staff for data collection without having to train on M&E.
+3. To leverage non-M&E staff for data collection without having to train them on M&E.

-• No, lean evaluations are an operational approach to streamlining program evaluation.
+• No, lean evaluations are an operational approach to streamlining impact evaluation.

-• No, we do not provide training in monitoring and evaluation (M&E).
+• No, we do not provide courses in monitoring and evaluation (M&E).
 The organizations we work with must have a dedicated M&E team in place before they start working with us.

-Our services rather focus on helping organizations embed the collection of key success indicators in everyday operations.
-To this end, we work with a team comprising leadership, M&E, and program/field staff.
+Our services rather focus on helping organizations embed the collection of key impact indicators in everyday operations.

-• Organizations interested in participating in Lean Impact Flow® must meet the following criteria:
+• Organizations interested in implementing Lean Impact Flow® must meet the following criteria:

-3. The organization must have digitized evaluation processes or, if using paper-based formats, a mature and reliable digitization process.
+3. Have digitized evaluation processes or, if using paper-based formats, a mature and reliable digitization process.